JetXu-LLM/llama-github/docs/usage.md

-Here's a detailed usage.md file based on your project code and best practices:

 # Usage

 This document provides a comprehensive guide on how to use the `llama-github` library effectively.
 It covers various aspects of the library, including initialization, context retrieval, and advanced usage.